GeoMaximus/CTS/README.md

 # CTS
-# In this repo you can find all design patterns studied during the Software Quality and Testing course and seminars
+# In this repo you can find all design patterns studied during the Software Quality and Testing course and seminars (using Java)
 # Creational design patters
 # - Singleton
 # - Builder